Siemens-Healthineers/K2s/docs/op-manual/delta-packages.md

 }
 ```

 The Kubernetes versions are read from the source and target packages during delta creation.
 During application, *K2s* requires the live client and server versions to match `TargetKubernetesVersion` before persisting that value to `setup.json`.
+This check explicitly uses `bin\kube\kubectl.exe` and the `config` kubeconfig from the destination installation, not the old installation's client retained by already-loaded modules.
 The persisted value is read back from disk before the upgrade can report success.
 Delta packages created before these manifest fields existed continue to use `debian-delta/expected-k8s-version` when available.

 ## Applying a Delta Package